FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/api/c.md

 <!--
-Finally, some libraries (such as Fuchsia's C standard library) in our SDK are a mix of externally defined interfaces and Fuchsia specific extensions.
+Finally, some libraries (such as Fuchsia's C standard library) in our IDK are a mix of externally defined interfaces and Fuchsia specific extensions.
 In these cases, we allow some pragmatism.
 For instance, libc defines functions like `thrd_get_zx_handle` and `dlopen_vmo`.
 These names are not strictly in accordance with the